Generalized Hypercube Queueing Models with Overlapping Service Regions: Introduction

-To achieve our goal, we consider a Markov model with a potentially large state space represented by integer-valued vectors (in contrast, the hypercube queuing model employs binary-valued state vectors, as shown in Figure~\ref{fig:comparison}).
-The sparse transition matrix allows for transitions between states whose vectors differ by 1 in the $\ell_1$ distance (in contrast, the hypercube queuing model considers Hamming distance one transition for binary-valued state vectors).
-Based on this, we develop an efficient state aggregation technique to relate the generalized hypercube queuing model to the known properties of a general birth-and-death process with state-dependent rates.
-This reduces the detailed balancing equations to a much smaller linear system of equations, enabling efficient computation for steady-state state distributions, which are key in evaluating general performance metrics as recognized in Larson's original work \cite{larson1974hypercube}.
-Finally, we validate the effectiveness of the proposed framework by testing it with simulated cases and real-world 911 service call data from Atlanta, Georgia.
+To achieve our goal, we consider a Markov model with a potentially large state space represented by integer-valued vectors, unlike the hypercube queueing model, which uses binary-valued state vectors as shown in Figure~\ref{fig:comparison}.
+In this model, each server has its own queue, and the integer in the state represents the number of calls waiting in that queue.
+Crucially, the policy that manages calls in each queue is determined by a hypergraph that reflects the overlapping nature of these regions.
+The design of the state space results in a sparse transition matrix that allows for transitions between states whose vectors differ by 1 in the $\ell_1$ distance (in contrast, the hypercube queueing model considers Hamming distance one transition for binary-valued state vectors).
+Based on this, we develop an efficient state truncation technique to relate the generalized hypercube queueing model to the known properties of a general birth-and-death process with state-dependent rates.
+This reduces the detailed balancing equations to a much smaller linear system of equations, enabling efficient computation for steady-state distributions, which are key in evaluating general performance metrics as recognized in Larson's original work \citep{larson1974hypercube}.

+We validate the proposed framework by testing it on both synthetic systems, with and without overlapping regions, and applying it to a real police system in collaboration with the Atlanta Police Department (APD).
+With the adoption of the ``umbrella car'' strategy by the APD, where multiple officers collaborate to cover more areas due to understaffing and rising crime rates, our study aims to analyze this operational method and help the police evaluate its effectiveness using our model.
+The results indicate that deploying more police units does not necessarily enhance policing effectiveness.
+Instead, overlapping police service regions provide a more flexible and dynamic response to varying call frequencies, significantly improving resource allocation efficiency compared to a rigid, non-overlapping structure.